nagvin/endoRNAse_NSF2018/README.md

 # endoRNAse_NSF2018
 Scripts used in the RNA degradome analysis to identify 5'P sites that are dependent on Arabidopsis DNE1 endoRNase

-Publication:
+**Publication:**
-Nagarajan et al.,
+_Nagarajan et al.,_
-RNA degradome analysis reveals DNE1 endoribonuclease is required for the turnover of diverse mRNA substrates in Arabidopsis Plant Cell 2023 May 29;35(6):1936-1955. doi: 10.1093/plcell/koad085.
+_RNA degradome analysis reveals DNE1 endoribonuclease is required for the turnover of diverse mRNA substrates in Arabidopsis.
+Plant Cell 2023 May 29;35(6):1936-1955. doi: 10.1093/plcell/koad085.
+_

 Analysis details:
 ---------------------